getlago/lago/README.md

 - Hybrid go-to-market motion: self-serve and sales-led.

 **Open-source, open architecture:**
-- **Composable:** connect Lago to any of your internal systems or tools (i.e. any payment gateway, CRM, CPQ, accounting software);
+- Composable: connect Lago to any of your internal systems or tools (i.e. any payment gateway, CRM, CPQ, accounting software);
-- **Pricing:** we’re not rent seekers, we’re not asking for a % of your revenue.
+- Pricing: we’re not rent seekers, we’re not asking for a % of your revenue.
 Our self-hosted version is free.
 Our cloud version is priced like a SaaS;
-- **Privacy:** your data never has to leave your infrastructure.
+- Privacy: your data never has to leave your infrastructure.

+## ✨ Features
+- **[Usage metering](https://www.getlago.com/products/metering)**: Lago's event-based architecture provides a solid foundation for building a fair pricing model that scales with your business.
+- **[Price plans](https://www.getlago.com/products/plans)**: Lago supports all pricing models.
+Create pay-as-you-go and hybrid plans in no time with our intuitive user interface or API.
+- **[Coupons](https://www.getlago.com/products/coupons)**: Create engaging marketing campaigns and increase conversion with coupons that customers can redeem to get a discount.
+- **[Add-ons](https://www.getlago.com/products/add-ons)**: Why wait until the end of the billing cycle to get paid?
+Lago allows you to create one-time charges that are invoiced on the fly.
+- **[Invoicing](https://www.getlago.com/products/invoicing)**: Depending on the configuration of your plans, Lago automatically calculates what each customer owes you and generates invoices.
+- **[Prepaid credits](https://www.getlago.com/products/prepaid-credits)**: Unlock recurring revenue opportunities for pay-as-you-go pricing models with Lago’s prepaid credit features.

-## Stay up to date
+## 🔔 Stay up to date
 Lago launched its v0.1 on June 2nd, 2022.
 Lots of new features are coming, and are generally released on a bi-weekly basis.
 Watch updates of this repository to be notified of future updates.
 Take a look at our [Public Roadmap](https://github.com/getlago/lago/projects/2)!

-## License
+## 🔖 License
 Distributed under the AGPLv3 License.
 Read more [here](https://www.getlago.com/blog/open-source-licensing-and-why-lago-chose-agplv3).

-## Deploy locally
+## 💻 Deploy locally

 ### Requirements
 1. Install Docker on your machine;